What KPIs for construction measures do you use as a construction management leader to track the construction process and

-Research shows that 54% of construction executives currently track the errors, omissions, and constructibility issues in their bid sets.
-Then, 66% use that data to mitigate the risk of the same problems occurring on future projects.
+Research shows that 54% of construction executives currently track errors, omissions, and constructibility issues in their bid sets.
+Then, 66% use that data to mitigate the risk of the same problems occurring in future projects.

 3. Team Performance

 Want to know how productive a project is?
-Track hard data on your team’s performance.
+Track complex data on your team’s performance.

 As a residential construction executive, you must understand how your team members spend their time and effort.
 This way, you can discern whether or not you need to allocate additional resources to the job or take some away to gain efficiencies and meet project goals.

 Performance-specific KPIs for construction to analyze include:

 - The amount of waste (and recycling) generated per job